 When you are choosing bushes for small spaces, don’t overlook aucuba (Aucuba japonica), another of the great shrubs for landscapes.
 It thrives in the shade and produces golden foliage.

-Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (.3m) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
+Dwarf purple-leaf barberry (Berberis) is another very small shrub at 1 foot (0.5 m) in both directions, while dwarf sasanqua (Camellia sasanqua) stays compact but flowers in winter.
 Dwarf junipers have finely textured silver blue foliage.